NEXTDC and EngineRoom bring 'revolutionary' HYDRA liquid immersion tech to Aus

 NEXTDC and EngineRoom have announced a new partnership to bring HYDRA liquid immersion cooling solutions to the local market.

-This 'revolutionary' new technology is designed to increase the output and energy efficiency of data-intensive compute, when compared to traditional air-cooling used in privately owned, and most colocation data centre environments.
+This 'revolutionary' new technology is designed to increase the output and energy efficiency of data-intensive compute, when compared to traditional air-cooling used in privately owned, and most colocation data center environments.

 According to the company, the results of HYDRA’s liquid immersion technology is already driving significant improvements in server performance, lowering the cost base for end users, as well as a reduction in carbon emissions.

-EngineRoom developed HYDRA and selected NEXTDC as their strategic data centre partner to bring the technology to market.
+EngineRoom developed HYDRA and selected NEXTDC as their strategic data center partner to bring the technology to market.

-The HYDRA technology has been housed in a custom-built space in NEXTDC’s S2 Sydney data centre.
+The HYDRA technology has been housed in a custom-built space in NEXTDC’s S2 Sydney data center.